The Convergence of Physical Security and Cybersecurity – What Will It Take?

 Sharing how physical security versus cybersecurity functions have played out at his organization, Queeno explained: “In the last several years, physical security has been involved in any employee termination in the company.
 HR has to go through a process and get permission from legal, and they will share the information on the person getting terminated,” he said.
 Queeno’s team will check if the employee has any past criminality, then inform HR whether there are any issues of concern or not.
 “Now it also goes to cyber and the insider team – what kind of access do they have, have they downloaded?
 If cyber finds something that concerns them, we get together with HR and legal and have a conversation.
 Is it okay if that person has downloaded files?”

 Learn the three secrets to success when building an insider threat program.

 The Convergence of Physical Security and Cybersecurity Tools and Technologies

 “We do not try to place a square peg in a round hole,” Queeno said.
 “We’re not buying the latest thing and saying, ‘you need to use this.”
 His organization focuses on the core mission of cyber-physical security, what each area does, and the best product for the organization.

 “We’re starting to see more bridging the gap,” Van Zandt said, referring to technologies, also noting that GSOCs are working much better from a convergence standpoint than they previously have been.
 “In our own research on the market, we felt comfortable writing about digital intelligence solutions.
 A few years ago, we were not able to accurately portray that market.
 Now it’s about those end customers finding the solutions.”

-For more information on the convergence of physical security and cybersecurity and insights from the 2022 Ontic Summit, take a look at our Resource Library.
+For more information on the convergence of physical security and cybersecurity, take a look at Ontic Resources.